Student Services SLO Assessment – Connecting with Student Learning and Development

 - The office of the Vice President of Student Services will provide a timeline for submitting SLO Assessments for each academic year.

 - Whenever appropriate, the assessment should be an "embedded" assessment.
 That is, student learning is assessed using existing activities, such as a counseling visit or a financial aid application.
 The use of rubrics, a tool to describe and quantify student behaviors, is also strongly encouraged in developing a Learning Assessment plan.
 More information on rubrics is available on the “Rubrics” section on the “Resources” page.

 - Assistance is available from the Director of Student Assessment Services & Student Success Technology

-- When the data is collected and the assessment is finished, complete the SLO Assessment Report Form through the SLO Sharepoint Site.
+- When the data is collected and the assessment is finished, complete the SLO Assessment Report Form through the Formstacks Site (implementation TBD).
 This includes a summary of the results, conclusions, and plans for follow-up action or assessment.
 The final version of the form is submitted to the Office of the Vice President of Student Services.

 - Each program’s progress in its six-year assessment plan is formally documented each year in the Program and Resource Planning Process (PRPP).

 - For further information about the assessment process, click on the links below.